rileyhales/gldas/README.md

 ~~~~
 Reset the server then attempt to log in through the web interface as an administrator.
 The app should appear in the Apps Library page in grey indicating you need to configure the custom settings.

-## 2 Set up your Thredds Server
+## 2 Set up a Thredds Server (GLDAS Rasters)
-Refer to the documentation for Thredds to set up an instance of Thredds on your server.
+Refer to the documentation for Thredds to set up an instance of Thredds on your tethys server.

 In the public folder where your datasets are stored, create a new folder called ```gldas```.
 Within that folder, place all the contents of the ncml folder in the app you downloaded in the previous step.
 Create a new folder called ```raw``` and leave it empty.
 You will fill it with data in the next step.